mono/monodevelop/README.md

 This project contains advanced editing support for F# for a number of open editors.
 It is made up of the following projects:
 * [F# mode for Emacs](emacs/README.md)
 * [F# addin for MonoDevelop and Xamarin Studio](monodevelop/README.md)
+* Some reusable components shared by these (see below)

 ## Basic Components